gautamgpt311/flight-delays-sql-analysis/README.md

 ## Key Findings

 **Airline Performance**
 Alaska Airlines was the most punctual airline of 2015 with a 77.5% on-time rate.
-Spirit Airlines was the worst at 54.1% — a 23 percentage point gap between best and worst.
+United Airlines was the worst at 50% — a 27.5 percentage point gap between best and worst.

 **What Actually Causes Cancellations**
 Weather causes 54% of cancellations but airline fault causes 35% — meaning over one third of all cancellations are fully within the airline's control to prevent.